shijing0628/FS1010-Day1-toronto-gallery/README.md

 **Feature:**

 - Hover "Toronto" has shining animation effect.
-- Landing page background using gradient instead of (#d5d5d5).
+- Landing page theme color can be toggled instead of (#d5d5d5).
 - Keyboard tab highlight border for accessibility.
 - Social icons add real links and also consider accessibility.
 - Gallery image display using CSS Grid.